Skip to main content

 That’s fine if you want a production engine.
 But if you want a strategic partner, they should spend the vast majority of their discovery and sales calls talking about you and your goals.

-Many content programs are based on illusory success metrics that don’t translate to business results.
-Ideally, the agency you work with maps backwards from the business metrics and comes up with a content plan that facilitates that goal (whether it’s leads, freemium signups, demos, or email signups for you).
+Many content programs are based on illusory success metrics and KPIs that don’t translate to business results.
+Ideally, the agency you work with maps backwards from your business goals and metrics and comes up with a content plan that facilitates that goal (whether it’s leads, freemium signups, demos, or email signups for you).

 Conclusion